CharlesAverill/kerastroke/README.md

 - biases: If true, Pruning will also be performed on biases

 # NeuroPlast
-The goal of the Pruning callback is to nullify weights that are effectively 0.
+The goal of the NeuroPlast callback is to randomly re-initialize weights/biases that are effectively 0.

 Parameters of the callback are: